 Whether it’s Christmas, Mother’s Day, Father’s Day, or any random day, buying a thoughtful gift for your embroidery-loving friend is never unappreciated!

-If your favorite embroider owns an embroidery machine with USB input (this is very common), you can purchase the cutest little sewing machine flash drive.
-This makes the transfer of created or digitized designs from a computer to an embroidery machine both possible and fun.
+This makes transferring created or digitized designs from a computer to an embroidery machine both possible and fun.

-Anyone who owns a computer, though, may smile when using this whimsical gift.
+However, anyone who owns a computer may smile when using this whimsical gift.

 3. New, Fun Threads